-Participants in these discussions are Cinematographers and their crew as well as representatives of all the main manufacturing and rental companies.
+Participants in these cinematography discussions are cinematographers and their crew as well as representatives of all the main manufacturing and rental companies involved in cinematography.

 Beginners and non-cinematographers are welcome to read any list but we'd be grateful if they kept their questions to the mentor discussion list where cinematographers will answer questions as their schedule allows..

 As an experiment these pages are also available as an ebook Timeless Cinematography Basics

 Please read the guidance on posting before you post anything